The 11 Best Occupational Therapy Quotes

 “Occupational therapy combines science, art and a creative spirit, and I truly feel that occupational therapy changes lives.”
 Mandy Chamberlain, OTR/L

-I love this quote from my friend Mandy Chamberlain, who is an amazing adult-based OT and the founder of Seniors Flourish.
+I love this quote from my friend and fellow OT blogger and entrepreneur Mandy Chamberlain, who is an amazing adult-based OT and the founder of OT Flourish.
 This quote is from her interview with Saebo, that you can read in full here.

 “Occupational therapy is the only profession that helps people across the lifespan to do the things they want and need to do through the therapeutic use of daily activities (occupations).
 Occupational therapy practitioners enable people of all ages to live life to its fullest by helping them promote health, and prevent—or live better with—injury, illness, or disability.”
 American Occupational Therapy Association (AOTA)